The Web3 Stack

 - Apache provides the webserver serving up the web pages

 - MySQL provides the data persistence layer

 - PHP provides the web application framework encapsulating the business logic and presentation layers

 As the technology landscape has evolved so have the stacks, and in addition to these core web stacks, there are also stacks or applications for application performance monitoring (APM), business intelligence, load balancing, product analytics, machine learning, etc. — the list goes on.

 If we switch our attention to Web3, the notion of a stack is less well defined, which is a testament to how early we are still with respect to the evolution of this technology.
-Additionally, given decentralisation is a core theme of Web3, one can argue that a Web3 stack should be fully decentralised, which provides some interesting challenges to more traditional stacks.
+Additionally, given decentralization is a core theme of Web3, one can argue that a Web3 stack should be fully decentralized, which provides some interesting challenges to more traditional stacks.